Using a binder and a few pre-decorated pages you can get an awesome art journal made in just minutes!

 For the cover of the journal, I picked a black stripy paper from Heidi Swapp.
 Its very pretty and a little glittery too.
 You will also need another patterned paper for the inside of the journal.
 That one will be cut into exactly same size as the cardboard paper is and will be glued by mod podge to the cardboard (make sure you put it on the right side of the cardboard.
 If you cut the corners, it may be a little confusing, but this site of the page goes on the inside of the journal.

-Sort out all your pages the way you want them to go and then just simply follow instructions of your binding tool to make them into a journal.
+Sort out all your pages for the art journal the exact way you want them to go and then just simply follow instructions of your binding tool to make them into a book.
 When I was done I've started decorating the pages inside a little more.
 I used my sharpies to draw random designs to the page and made a little text around them.
 I also printed some photos and added them to the pages.
 There are endless possibilities of what your journal could look like.
 Wish you luck and let me know how it went!